learn-with-me/Development-Setup-Handbook/java-cli/maven.md

 # Maven

-It is a build management tool capable of bundling the project and effectively handle dependency management.
+Maven is a build management tool capable of bundling the project and effectively handle dependency management.

 ##### Official Documentation